openstack/kolla-ansible/doc/source/user/quickstart.rst

 ===========

-This guide provides step by step instructions to deploy OpenStack using Kolla on bare metal servers or virtual machines.
+This guide provides step by step instructions to deploy OpenStack using Kolla Ansible on bare metal servers or virtual machines.

 Recommended reading
 ~~~~~~~~~~~~~~~~~~~